Guitar Chords

 The D chord

-Being the smallest of all guitar chords, the D chord is the easiest to understand.
+Being the smallest of all guitar chords, the open-position D chord is the easiest to understand and play.

-Once you turned it into a moveable shape it becomes very difficult to fret.
+Once you turn it into a moveable shape it becomes very difficult to fret.
 That’s until you start extending it to maj7, dom7, 6, sus2, etc. Now it becomes easy.

 The F chord

-All beginner guitar players’ greatest nemesis is without a doubt the F chord.
+Without a doubt, all beginner guitar players’ greatest nemesis is the terrifying and painful F chord.

 How long does it take to build up the strength to play this mighty chord?
 Perhaps the answer is to simply avoid it.